kuurgal/data/README.md

-This repository contains a list of all data and analysis supporting the data stories posted at Kuurgal
+This repository contains a list of all data and analysis supporting the data stories posted at Kuurgal.
+If you have any questions or feedback about this work, please contact Maxamed Dool at kuurgal@gmail.com.
+Thank you.